 - Spring Grilled Porcini from Hunter, Angler, Gardener, Cook

-North American Mycological Association is dedicated to the promotion of scientific and educational activities related to fungi, supports the protection of natural areas and their biological integrity, and advocates the sustainable use of mushrooms as a resource and endorse the responsible mushroom collecting that does not harm the fungi or their habitats.
+North American Mycological Association is dedicated to the promotion of scientific and educational activities related to fungi, supports the protection of natural areas and their biological integrity, and advocates the sustainable use of mushrooms as a resource and endorse the responsible mushroom hunting and collecting that does not harm the fungi or their habitats.
+Here are a few more mushroom hunting resources we recommend:

-Paul Stamets is a world-renowned mushroom expert, and has written many books on the subject.
+- Paul Stamets is a world-renowned mushroom hunting expert and has written many books on the subject.
 Read more about his work and his books.